3b1b/manim/README.md

 * `-n <number>` to skip ahead to the `n`'th animation of a scene.
 * `-f` to show the file in finder (for OSX).

-You can also set `MEDIA_DIR` environment variable to specify where the image and animation files will be written.
+You can also use the `--media_dir <directory-path>` command line parameter to specify where the image and animation files will be written.

 ## Documentation
 Documentation is in progress at [eulertour.com/docs](https://www.eulertour.com/docs/).